THLfi/koronavilkku-backend/exposure-notification/README.md

 * Local endpoint for callback requests made from EFGS server e.g. https://local-test.fi (string) `EN_EFGS_CALLBACK_URL`
 * Interval to send keys to efgs `EN_EFGS_UPLOAD_INTERVAL`

+### Logging

+Same principles, stated in the monitoring section, applies also with efgs-integration.
+However, there is some details, which are worth to mention separately.

+With efgs-integration there is a concept of operation.
+Database table *efgs_operation* represents it.
+Operation has always two main states: direction and operation state.

+Direction have two possible states: INBOUND and OUTBOUND.

+* INBOUND: downloading keys
+* OUTBOUND: uploading keys

+Operation state have three possible values: STARTED, FINISHED and ERROR.

+* STARTED: operation is running (or hanged in a case of application crash, this will be resolved automatically)
+* FINISHED: operation is finished
+* ERROR: operation has resulted an error.
+In a case of INBOUND operation, operation will be retried at maximum three times.
+For OUTBOUND, new operation will be created on next cycle.

+There is also a couple of counters for results of processing:

+* keys_count_total: total number of keys bound to this operation
+* keys_count_201: total number of successfully processed keys bound to this operation
+* keys_count_409: total number of keys with http-status 409 bound to this operation (used only with outbound operations)
+* keys_count_500: total number of keys with http-status 500 bound to this operation (used only with outbound operations)
+* invalid_signature_count: total number of keys which are failing when verifying signature and are bound to this operation (used only with inbound operations)

+Also, operation has a field for batch tag, which is used as an identifier between efgs and koronavilkku backend.
+Outbound and inbound batch tags do not have any relation between each other i.e. batches from efgs could contain multiple national batches.

+Batch tag or operation id is used for MDC logging, so there are three log properties which are added to every log row resulted from individual operation.
+So, these can be used for further investigations to get all the log rows for a some specific operation.

+* outboundOperationId: operation id of upload operation
+* callbackBatchTag: batch tag of inbound operation which are triggered by callback
+* scheduledInboundBatchTag: batch tag of inbound operation which are triggered by scheduler
+* inboundRetryBatchTag: batch tag of inbound operation which are triggered by error handler

 ### Interchange of keys